phovea/phovea_docs/README.md

-# phovea_docs
+# Phovea Documentation

-Documentation for the Phovea Platform
+This repository contains the documentation for the Phovea Platform.
+The docs are located in the wiki.